tal2202/the_gallery_kobiL/README.md

 # theGallery
-# made only from phone view
+# made only for phone view